Steve Jackson – consultant clinical scientist

 Asher joined the MR group through the Scientist Training Program (STP) and completed his training in 2023.
 He has since taken on a clinical role providing physics support to sites across the North West and supporting the MR for radiotherapy services at The Christie and Salford.
 Before joining the STP, Asher completed his undergraduate degree in Physics at the University of Birmingham.
 He then moved to London to join a publishing company where he worked for a leading online science journal and completed an MSc in Astrophysics at Queen Mary, University of London.

-Hanna Hanson – MR physicist
+Dr Hanna Hanson – MR physicist

 Hanna joined the group in July 2023 and is working towards HCPC registration through route 2.
 Prior to this she undertook a PhD in the University of Manchester Radiotherapy Related Research group.
-Her research focused on respiratory motion management on the MR-linac and she has recently submitted her thesis entitled ‘Methods for fast and accurate MR-guided lung radiotherapy’.
+Her research focused on respiratory motion management on the MR-Linac and she has recently submitted her thesis entitled ‘Methods for fast and accurate MR-guided lung radiotherapy’.
 Her role in the MR physics group is split between providing clinical MR support and conducting MR research at The Christie.

 Dr Sam Curley – clinical scientist